About Us

-Vibrant, inspired performances, imaginative programming and an evocative command of different styles and composers are the hallmarks of American conductor Lawrence Golan.
-He currently serves as Music Director/Conductor of the Yakima Symphony Orchestra (Washington), the York Symphony Orchestra (Pennsylvania), and the Lamont Symphony Orchestra & Opera Theatre at the University of Denver (Colorado).
-In addition, he is the Music Director Laureate of the Denver Philharmonic Orchestra.
+Lawrence Golan is acclaimed for his vibrant performances, imaginative programming, and stylistic command across the orchestral repertoire.
+He currently serves as Music Director of the Yakima Symphony Orchestra (Washington) and the York Symphony Orchestra (Pennsylvania), and as conductor of the Lamont Symphony Orchestra & Opera Theatre at the University of Denver.
+He is Music Director Laureate of the Denver Philharmonic Orchestra and Official Conductor of the Concurso Internacional de Piano Compositores de España in Madrid.

 www.lawrencegolan.com